Bipolar Disorder

 Consult a healthcare provider if you experience any of the following:

-- You have thoughts of suicide or self-harm (seek emergency care)
+- Thoughts of suicide or self-harm (seek immediate help)

 Talk to a Healthcare Provider